M.Ed. in Literacy

 - Three letters of recommendation from individuals who are able to assess the applicant’s academic potential.
 Letters should be from professors who can attest to the candidate’s suitability for graduate study and supervisors who can comment on the candidate’s professional commitment and experience.

 - For students whose native language is not English, an officially reported minimum TOEFL score of 600 (paper-based test) or 250 (computer-based test), and IELTS of 7.0.
+The program also accepts the iTEP Academic Plus test with a minimum score of 4.5.

 - Three written, 500-word essays responding to the following three prompts: